SaidaMusa/documantationMDN/README.md

 ### GeolocationPositionError

+it is also error notifier

+The Geolocation API allows users to programmatically access location information in secure contexts.
+Access may further be controlled by the Permissions Policy directive geolocation.
+The default allowlist for geolocation is self, which allows access to location information in same-origin nested frames only.
+Third party usage is enabled by setting a Permissions-Policy response header to grant permission to a particular third party origin:

+### http

+Permissions-Policy: geolocation=(self b.example.com)

+The allow="geolocation" attribute must then be added to the iframe element with sources from that origin:

+### html

+<iframe src="https://b.example.com" allow="geolocation"></iframe>

+Geolocation data may reveal information that the device owner does not want to share.
+Therefore, users must grant explicit permission via a prompt when either Geolocation.getCurrentPosition() or Geolocation.watchPosition() is called (unless the permission state is already granted or denied).
+The lifetime of a granted permission depends on the user agent, and may be time based, session based, or even permanent.
+The Permissions API geolocation permission can be used to test whether access to use location information is granted, denied or prompt (requires user acknowledgement of a prompt).

 A GeolocationPositionError is returned by an unsuccessful call to one of the methods contained inside Geolocation, inside an error callback, and contains an error code and message.